Do you want to know what is an email blast and how to do it “the right way”?

 Step 5: Measure Results and Improve Email Deliverability

-Sending an email campaign does not mean that your work is done.
-After posting your email blast, you need to measure your results and see how the recipients are interacting with them.
+Sending an email campaign doesn’t mean that your work is done.
+After posting your email blast, you will need to measure your results and see how the recipients interact with your messages.

-Top email marketing services like Constant Contact have built-in email stats feature.
+Top email marketing services like Constant Contact have built-in email stats features.

-To view your email campaign stats, click on the ‘Reporting’ menu on the top.
+To view your email campaign stats, just click on the ‘Reporting’ menu item at the top.

 You can also see the performance of your email campaigns individually by clicking on them.